 How to get there

-The easiest way to get there is to take the subway to the Hua Lamphong station and then walk to the temple of the Golden Buddha.
+The easiest way to get there is to take the MRT Blue Line to B28 Hua Lam Pong Station and then walk to the temple of the Golden Buddha.

 Wat Traimit, the temple of the Golden Buddha, is a Bangkok legacy at the gateway to Chinatown Bangkok and for more Bangkok Temples.